marb61a/Course-Notes/Misc/SEO/Technical SEO.md

     - TLS is preferable to any version of SSL
       - Using SSL is definitely better than using plain HTTP
       - TLS is considered as being more secure as well as being faster
-      - They use a combination of symmetric and assymetric cryptography
+      - They use a combination of symmetric and asymmetric cryptography
     - Always use the most recent version of the protocol where possible
     - A digital certificate called an SSL certificate is generated on the server to use HTTPS
       - This is then used at the beginning of all future communications